Axway/open-banking-docs/content/en/docs/Configuration/onboarding.md

 ---
 title: "Onboarding"
 linkTitle: "TPP onboarding"
-description: How to onboard new TPPs to the solutions
 weight: 6
 date: 2021-09-02
 ---

+How to onboard new TPPs to the solutions.

 ## Developer registration from Developer Portal